 Some people use a mirror to check for and correct flaws when self-conscious about their appearance.
 This desire to study can become overwhelming for some people.
 Others may become obsessed with avoiding mirrors at all costs.

 You may feel that mirrors are cursed!
 Whatever you do with mirrors, the goal should not be to cause pain.

 When you look in the mirror, try to look at yourself with soft eyes.
 As you would a good friend, treat the image you see.
 Don’t sever yourself into tiny pieces.
 You are a complete person.

 #4.
 You rely on the approval of others.

-Many people gauge their self-esteem by comparing their beauty to that of others.
-This strategy is extremely ineffective because the evaluation of your appearance is dependent on moods and thoughts in specific situations.
+Many people gauge their self-esteem by comparing their beauty to others.
+This strategy is extremely ineffective because evaluating your appearance depends on your moods and thoughts in specific situations.

 The mirror is not the place to look for self-esteem, especially if you are self-conscious about it.
 Look elsewhere for your worthiness, at least for the time being.
 Remind yourself of the qualities you have that go beyond your physical beauty.

 Related Article: HOW TO END A LONG TERM RELATIONSHIP When You LIVE Together